-Are you not much of a planner and you simply decide to go with the flow during your travels?
-Great, but this also makes you more vulnerable to tourist traps.
-Not if you’ve read this article, of course.
-Check out this ultimate guide to avoid tourist traps in Rio de Janeiro, written by a local.
+Are you not a planner and simply decide to go with the flow during your travels?
+Great, but I must say this makes you more vulnerable to tourist traps.
+Not if you’ve read this article, of course!
+So keep reading and check out this ultimate guide to avoid tourist traps in Rio de Janeiro, written by a local.

 First things first: choosing where to stay

-One of the first, and most important, decisions of a trip is choosing where to stay.
+One of the most important decisions of a trip is choosing where to stay, right?
 However, this can be tricky as hell.
-I’ve already written an entire post about the pros and cons of each neighborhood in Rio, which you can check it out here.
+I’ve already written an entire post about the pros and cons of each neighborhood in Rio, which you can check it out below

-One thing worth reinforcing, though, is that Copacabana might be the most famous neighbourhood, but isn’t always the best option.
-All places in this neighbourhood take advantage of its worldwide fame, so be ready for poor services and disproportionate prices.
+A point worth reinforcing, though, is that Copacabana might be the most famous neighborhood, but isn’t always the best option.
+All places in Copacabana take advantage of this worldwide fame, so be ready for poor services and disproportionate prices.
 You will realize Ipanema is a much better option.

 In case you decide to stay in Copacabana, I suggest you to look for a place near Cardeal Arcoverde’s subway station.
 It is the best area, in my opinion.

 Is Christ Redeemer itself a tourist trap?
 Well, some people might say so and they have a point.
 As it happens with most of the main touristic attractions around the world, it is expensive, often crowded and stressful.